abadid/cmsc424-spring2019/project5/README.md

 ### 2. Nested Loops Joins

+There are three types of join algorithms in the codebase (See section 12.5.2 of the textbook):

+- SNLJ: Simple Nested Loop Join
+- BNLJ: Block Nested Loop Join
+- BNLJOptimized: Optimized Block Nested Loop Join

 Move to the `query` directory.
 You may first want to take a look at `SNLJOperator`.
 Complete `BNLJOperator` and `BNLJOptimizedOperator`.
 The BNLJ and Optimized BNLJ tests in `TestJoinOperator` should pass once this is complete.

-- SNLJ: Simple Nested Loop Join
-- BNLJ: Block Nested Loop Join
-- BNLJOptimized: Optimized Block Nested Loop Join

 We sometimes use the words `block` and `page` interchangeably to describe a single unit of transfer from disc.
 The notion of a `block` when discussing join algorithms is different however.
 A `page` is a single unit of transfer from disc, and a  `block` is one or more `pages`.